kleder/timetracker/README.md

 * track time of your tasks from multiple agile boards
 * detect your idle time and decide what to do with it
 * autosync with youtrack
+* work with many youtrack instances

 [![Build Status](https://travis-ci.org/kleder/timetracker.svg?branch=master)](https://travis-ci.org/kleder/timetracker)

 ## Downloads
-The Windows (x64) and Mac binaries are avaible on [Release](https://github.com/kleder/timetracker/releases) page.
+The Windows (x64)/ Linux (x64) and Mac binaries are avaible on [Release](https://github.com/kleder/timetracker/releases/tag/v1.0.0) page.

 ## Getting started